 This recipe for pan fried atlantic salmon with mascarpone sauce is from episode 12 of Fish the Dish starring Spencer Watts.

-- Rinse the salmon fillets and pat until they are completely dry.
+- Rinse the salmon fillets and pat with paper towel until they are completely dry.
 Using the back of your knife, scrape any excess moisture from the skin of the salmon.

 - Brush the flesh of both salmon fillets with Dijon mustard and season with salt and pepper.

 - Place the salmon flesh side down in the garlic herb mixture and press to coat.